 - You can learn from the best by attending guest lectures from leading organisations.
 Previous speakers have included representatives from organisations such as E.ON, Lego, Experian, Santander, and IBM.

-- You can build your skills and knowledge further with extra-curricular activities such as joining a society, volunteering, becoming a Student Ambassador.
+- You can build your skills and knowledge further with extra-curricular activities such as joining a society, volunteering or becoming a Student Ambassador.

 Please note the following information for applicants.